ZombaSY/KT-Adaptor-pytorch/README.md

 # Description
 This is official repository of the paper [TDB](https://arxiv.org/abs/2501.18921)

 Learning framework is motivated by [here](https://github.com/ZombaSY/pytorch_starter-kit).
-Visit for your own framework custimization 😁
+Visit for your own framework custumization 😁

 ## Environment